dpjudas/ZDRay/README.md

+Note: This project has been deprecated.
+Use the lightmap save command in VKDoom instead.

 # ZDRay baking utility for VKDoom/GZDoom

 ZDRay is a node and lightmap generator for GZDoom.
 ZDRay is intended as a drop-in replacement for zdbsp, with the additional feature that it can also bake lightmap lights.
 Once ZDRay has processed the level WAD it is ready to be used by GZDoom.